Yasaka-jinja Shrine (八坂神社)

-Yasaka Shrine is an old shrine that has been here since before the capital moved to Heian-kyo in 794.
+Yasaka Shrine is an old shrine that has been here since before the capital moved to Heian-kyo (present Kyoto) in 794.
 And it has been popularly called “Gion-san”.
-The main deity, Susanoo-no-Mikoto, is believed to be the god of purification from all kinds of misfortune, and many gods are enshrined within the shrine grounds.
+The main deity, Susanoo-no-Mikoto, is believed to be the god of purification from all kinds of misfortune, and many gods are enshrined in numerous sub-shrines within the shrine grounds.

 The main hall of Yasaka Shrine is a National Treasure.
 In addition, a total of 29 other buildings both inside and outside the shrine grounds are designated as Important Cultural Properties.